April First Monday Forum - Trends in International Relations Studies: Opportunities for Public Diplomacy

 Join us on April 6 at noon to discuss trends in International Relations curricula and the resulting challenges and opportunities for public diplomacy and diplomacy studies.

 This hybrid event features a virtual panel of three Deans whose schools are members of the Association of Professional Schools of International Affairs [APSIA].
-David Van Slyke, Dean of Maxwell School of Citizenship & Public Affairs at Syracuse University, is confirmed.
+David Van Slyke, Dean of Maxwell School of Citizenship & Public Affairs at Syracuse University; Frederick "Fritz" Mayer, Dean of the Josef Korbel School of Global and Public Affairs at the University of Denver; and Shlomi Dinar, Dean of the Steven J. Green School of International and Public Affairs at Florida International University.
 PDCA Co-President Vivian Walker, Ph.D., will offer opening remarks and moderate the panel.

-After the panel, we will host for our in-person audience an off-the-record conversation with representatives of local APSIA schools facilitated by a member of PDCA’s Academic Study Committee.
+After the panel, PDCA will host for our in-person audience an off-the-record conversation with Rachel Sullivan Robinson, Interim Dean of American University’s School of International Service, and Alyssa Ayres, Dean of the Elliott School of International Affairs, local APSIA schools.
+The discussion will be facilitated by a member of PDCA’s Academic Study Committee.

 This event focuses on the definitional work needed to advance joint scholarship in international relations and public diplomacy.
 We envision discussion on public diplomacy’s fit within university departments and programs.